 Satellite Operators

-Ongoing AI/ML support, at scale, can help a company minimise unnecessary manoeuvres, thus protecting their entire mission, optimising space operations, saving fuel, saving money.
+Ongoing AI/ML support at scale can help a small team handle collision alerts and minimise unnecessary manoeuvres, protecting their mission, optimising space operations, saving fuel, and saving money.

 Insurance Carriers